-Black Bean Salad with Jicama
+Black Bean Jicama Salad

-PIN this salad to try it later!
+PIN this Black Bean Jicama Salad to try it later!

 I’m still savoring the end-of-summer tomatoes from my garden, so I hope tomato-deprived readers won’t be too upset if I share a few more recipes using them before the calendar officially flips over to fall.
-(When I don’t have garden tomatoes I’ve been known to buy those “tomatoes on the vine” from Costco, but only if they have that fresh tomato smell.)
+When I don’t have garden tomatoes I’ve been known to buy those “tomatoes on the vine” from Costco, but only if they have that fresh tomato smell.

-This Black Bean Salad with Jicama is a recipe where I added some tomatoes, and this was adapted from a salad my friend Bonnie found for me.
+This Black Bean Jicama Salad is a recipe where I added some tomatoes, and this was adapted from a salad my friend Bonnie found for me.
 I changed the dressing a little to add more flavor (and cut down the lime juice, which Bonnie recommended.)
-I loved the crunch of jicama in the salad and made it twice in a week, so even if you have to buy tomatoes, give it a try before the salad days of summer are gone for another year.

 What ingredients do you need for this recipe?